RalphHightower/blog/_posts/2025/11/2025-11-19-SCAGWilsonSupportsKabulStyleRaidsChicago.md

 title: "My Dumb State, South Carolina: Attorney General Alan Wilson Supports National Guard 'Kabul Style' Raids In Chicago! 🚨"
 ---

+Violence begets violence.
+[Department of Homeland Security (DHS)](https://www.dhs.gov/)'s goon squads, [Immigration and Customs Enforcement (ICE)](https://www.ice.gov/) and [Customs and Border Protection (CBP)](https://www.cbp.gov/) are not conducting themselves as police; instead, they are acting as if they are military in a foreign country.

 Black Hawk helicopters.
 Agents rappelling from helicopters.
 Kicking down doors.
 Trashing apartments.
 Apartment residents separated by doing color.
 Children separated from their parents.

 - 2025-10-16 22:13; [Chicago Is In America, Not Gaza]({% link _posts/2025/10/2025-10-16-ChicagoIsInAmericaNotVietnam.md %})